-Andrew Barron is a third-year doctoral student in the Visual Studies program.
+Andrew Barron is a second-year doctoral student in the Visual Studies program.
 He recently received a BA in art history from New York University.
 His research focus is American art and visual culture since 1960, with an emphasis on queer and feminist theory, theories of postmodernism, modes of distribution and display, and historiography.

 Cat Dawson is a doctoral candidate in Visual Studies at the University at Buffalo who specializes in American and European post-war and postmodern art, culture, and theory.
 Her particular interests include feminist and queer aesthetics and politics, theories of the body, and psychoanalytic theory.
 She is currently writing a dissertation investigating literalism and minimalism.